Western Conference (NHL)

-The Western Conference (Conférence de l'Ouest) is one of two conferences in the National Hockey League (NHL) used to divide teams.
-Its counterpart is the Eastern Conference.
+The Western Conference (Conférence de l'Ouest), originally the Clarence Campbell Conference (or Campbell Conference for short), is one of two conferences in the National Hockey League (NHL) used to divide teams.
+It and its counterpart, the Eastern Conference, each have 16 teams organized into two divisions.
+The Clarence S. Campbell Bowl is awarded annually to the Western Conference champion.

 History

-Originally named the Clarence Campbell Conference (or Campbell Conference for short), it was created in 1974 when the NHL realigned its teams into two conferences and four divisions.
+The Clarence Campbell Conference was created for the 1974–75 season when the NHL realigned its teams into two conferences and four divisions.
 Because the new conferences and divisions had little to do with North American geography, geographical references were removed.

+The Campbell Conference was named after its championship trophy, the Clarence S. Campbell Bowl, which in turn was named after Clarence Campbell, NHL president from 1946 to 1977.
+The Campbell Bowl was originally awarded to the West Division regular season champions (1967–1974).

-The conferences and divisions were re-aligned in 1981 to better reflect the geographical locations of the teams, but the existing names were retained with the Campbell Conference becoming the conference for the NHL's westernmost teams.
+The conferences and divisions were then re-aligned for the 1981–82 season to better reflect the geographical locations of the teams, but the existing names were retained with the Campbell Conference becoming the conference primarily for the NHL's western teams.

-The names of conferences and divisions were changed in 1993 to reflect their geographic locations.
-Then-new NHL commissioner Gary Bettman made the change to help non-hockey fans better understand the game, as the National Basketball Association, National Football League, and Major League Baseball all use geographic-based names for their conferences and divisions.
-However, the trophy awarded to the conference champion, the Clarence S. Campbell Bowl, retains some connection to the heritage of the league.
-In 2005, following the lockout, the league changed the Western Conference logo (along with the Eastern Conference and NHL logos) to its current form.
+The names of conferences and divisions were changed for the 1993–94 season to reflect their geographic locations, including the Campbell Conference becoming the Western Conference.
+Then-new NHL Commissioner Gary Bettman made the change to help non-hockey fans better understand the game, as the National Basketball Association (NBA), National Football League (NFL) and Major League Baseball (MLB) all use geographic-based names for their divisions.
+However, the Campbell Bowl continued to be awarded to the conference's champions.
+In 2005, following the 2004–05 NHL lockout, the Eastern Conference logo (along with the Western Conference and NHL logos) were changed to its current format.

 Along with the Eastern Conference, the Western Conference was temporarily abolished for the 2020–21 NHL season after the COVID-19 pandemic forced a realignment of the League to preclude the need for teams to regularly cross the Canada–United States border.
 For 2020–21 the four Canadian teams competed in the newly formed North Division while the five remaining Pacific Division teams from the U.S., along with three American teams from the Central Division formed a re-constituted West Division.
 The other three remaining Central Division teams stayed in that Division and were joined by five American teams from the Eastern Conference.
 These changes were reversed, starting in the 2021–22 season.